SolarDrew/skill-picard/README.md

     copy_from_slack_startup: false # Run the !bridgeall command when opsdroid starts (ensures that all rooms exist if the bot has been offline)

     community_id: "+enterprise:federation.org"  # The full ID of the communtiy you want rooms added to, if not specified no communtiy interations will happen.
-    related_groups: # A list of groups to be set as "related groupsi" in all rooms, for displaying flair.
+    related_groups: # A list of groups to be set as "related groups" in all rooms, for displaying flair.
       - "+stargazer:federation.org"

     welcome: